← Back

 Water levels

 Water is often the deciding factor for determining whether a canyon is safe to descend.
-Barranco fetches gauge readings from French and Swiss water authorities in parallel and finds the nearest stations by Haversine distance.
-Better would be to only show stations of rivers that run through the canyon, since that might absolutely not be the case if you're only going off on distance, but that's a lot more difficult so I deferred it.
+Barranco fetches gauge readings from French and Swiss water authorities in parallel and finds the nearest stations.
+In future, I'd prefer to only show stations of rivers that run through the canyon, since that might absolutely not be the case if you're only going off on distance.

 Canyon database

-Canyon data comes from OpenCanyon, an open database maintained by the Austrian Canyoning Association with around 6800 canyons across 41 countries (CC BY-NC-SA 4.0).
-A bulk import pulls the full GeoJSON dataset — coordinates, difficulty ratings, waypoints for parking and canyon start/end points.
-A separate enrichment worker then visits individual canyon pages for specs that aren't in the API: number of rappels, max rope length, total descent, whether a shuttle is needed, and a photo for the thumbnail.
+I pull canyon data from OpenCanyon, an open database maintained by the Austrian Canyoning Association, with around 6,800 canyons across 41 countries (CC BY-NC-SA 4.0).
+A bulk import grabs the full GeoJSON dataset: coordinates, difficulty ratings, and waypoints for parking and the canyon start and end points.
+A separate enrichment worker then visits individual canyon pages for the specs that aren't in the API: number of rappels, max rope length, total descent, whether a shuttle is needed, and a photo for the thumbnail.

 Interactive topographic map with canyon markers alongside a sortable list of nearby canyons with difficulty ratings and drive times